 3. Let them see the light

 Computer-related eye strain is becoming a big deal as screens get smaller.
-The design of your mobile website should make it easy for your customers to read and navigate it.
+The design and mobile development of your website should make it easy for your customers to read and navigate it.

 - Create contrast between background and text (visitors are often in a place with low light).